MaarVFX/ComfyUI-Portable-Launcher/README.md

 ## ⚠️ Troubleshooting

 * SmartScreen Warning: Since this is a specialized tool, Windows may flag it as "Unknown."
-Click More Info -> Run Anyway.
+Click **More Info -> Run Anyway**.
 * Path Error: Ensure the launcher is in the same folder as _run_nvidia_gpu.bat_.
 It uses relative paths to keep your setup portable.
+If it's placed in an incorrect folder, an error message will show.
+* Network error: If the UI doesn't start and boot log indicates a network error, two things might have happened:
+  - Another instance of ComfyUI is already running.
+Since any instance uses the same address and port (`127.0.0.1:8818`), they cannot run in parallel.
+  - There's a chance the Launcher didn't close correctly and there's a residual Python process that blocks ComfyUI port.
+Run CMD and try
+`netstat -ano | findstr :8188`.
+If you see somthing like this:
+`TCP    127.0.0.1:8188     0.0.0.0.0            LISTENING          24880`
+it means that's what happened.
+The last number is the PID of the residual Python process.
+You can kill this process with command `taskkill /F /PID <PID>`, replacing `<PID>` with that number.
+After that your ComfyUI should run like normal.

 ---